 In Fiskardo you can find a good selection of souvenir and clothes shops, a diving centre, an olive-wine and bread museum, boat rental, supermarkets and ATMs.

 From Fiskardo you can get a connection ferry to Lefkada (Nidri – Vasiliki) and Astakos.
-You can rent a self driven boat for a day at Regina’s boats or get a unique marine experience in a Greek Kaiki (traditional wooden boat), snorkel, visit the nearby beaches and get a lunch on board in a special boat tour or, if the weather permits, discover the north of Ithaca, Afales Gulf.
+You can rent a self-driven boat for a day at Regina’s boats or get a unique marine experience in a Greek Kaiki (traditional wooden boat), snorkel, visit the nearby beaches and get lunch on board in a special boat tour or, if the weather permits, discover the north of Ithaca, Afales Gulf.

 The beaches around Fiskardo are also a huge attraction in this area.
 The isolated and simply stunning Dafnoudi and Emblissi beaches, as well as beautiful Alaties with Acqua Alaties Restaurant & Bar and impressive Foki beach.

-Fiskardo at night takes on a cosmopolitan atmosphere, where guests and celebrities stroll along the port with the colourful anchored boats.
+Fiskardo at night takes on a cosmopolitan atmosphere, where guests and celebrities stroll along the port with colourful anchored boats.
 The village offers a selection of bars and restaurants where you can take your dinner or just get a drink, have fun or relax!